jbolns/jbolns.github.io/README.md

 That said, I still want to polish some details such as, for instance, the way in which the blog index is generated.

-Meanwhile, the repository is still restricted.
-Please do not use without explicit permission.
+Meanwhile, please do not use without explicit permission.